Environmental Protection Agency (EPA).

 A. Analytical Enforcement Methodology

-Nichino America, Inc., has submitted a petition method validation (PMV) and an independent laboratory validation for a Gas Chromatography/Mass Spectrometry (GC/MS) method proposed for the enforcement of tolerances for residues of pyraflufen ethyl and its acid metabolite, E-1.
-The proposed plant method is adequate for enforcement of tolerances in/on field corn, potato, and soybean.
+Nichino America, Inc. has submitted a petition method validation (PMV) and an independent laboratory validation for a Gas Chromatography/Mass Spectometry (GC/MS) method proposed for the enforcement of tolerances for residues of pyraflufen ethyl and its acid metabolite, E-1.
+The proposed plant method is adequate for enforcement of tolerances in/on cotton.

 B. International Residue Limits

-There is neither a Codex proposal, nor Canadian or Mexican limits, for residues of pyraflufen-ethyl in/on field corn, potato, and soybean.
+There is neither a Codex proposal, nor Canadian or Mexican limits, for residues of pyraflufen-ethyl in/on cotton.
 Harmonization is not an issue for this petition.

 VI.
 Objections and Hearing Requests